runway28R/ms-graph/README.md

 # Microsoft Graph Toolbox

 A Python package that simplifies using Microsoft Graph API.
-It provides an easy-to-use interface for authenticating with Microsoft Graph and use its capabilities.
+It provides an easy-to-use interface for authenticating with Microsoft Graph and using its capabilities.

 ## Current Features
 - **Email Operations** (graph_email): Send emails with attachments, HTML content, and more
+- **User Queries** (graph_users): Search and retrieve user profiles with flexible filters and projection

 ## General Prerequisites